Click image to enlarge

 [McArthur and McArthur, 2003]

 Captain (later Brig.
 General) Benjamin L.E.
-Bonneville, a West Point graduate who explored the west from 1832 to 1835, visiting many parts of Oregon.
+Bonneville, a West Point graduate who explored the west from 1832 to 1835, visiting many parts of northeast Oregon, although never getting any further west than the John Day River.

 |